- 14 January 2019

 In 2009, Wendy’s shut down all of his 71 locations in Japan.
 Six years later, Wendy’s came back after buying the local company First Kitchen and decided to add pasta dishes to the traditional burger menus.
 In Japan, customization and exclusivity are paramount.
-Wendy’s offered exclusive burgers such as the Foie Gras burger and a plethora of limited time burgers and French toasts for breakfast.
-McDonald’s pursued precisely the same strategy and offered more than 50 on in Japan exclusive items such as the Teriyaki burger, the soy sauce, and ginger chicken Tatsuta without forgetting the limited edition Chocolate Potato chips.
+Wendy’s offered exclusive burgers such as the Foie Gras burger and a plethora of limited-time burgers and French toasts for breakfast.
+McDonald’s pursued precisely the same strategy and provided more than 50 on in Japan exclusive items such as the Teriyaki burger, the soy sauce, and ginger chicken Tatsuta without forgetting the limited edition Chocolate Potato chips.

 Despite partnering with Mitsubishi, British Health & Beauty giant Boots had a quick and costly experience in Japan.
-Lack of customization of the shops and products to the Japanese tastes as well as high costs of operation generated losses and ultimately the end of the experience.
+Lack of customization of the shops and products to the Japanese tastes as well as high costs of operation generated losses and, ultimately, the end of the experience.

-By not investing enough in the infrastructure and not offering products suited to Japanese consumers, Vodafone test in Japan was also a massive failure.
+By not investing enough in the infrastructure and not offering products suited to Japanese consumers, the Vodafone test in Japan was also a massive failure.
 Japanese customers are very technology orientated.
 Japanese companies always offer high-end technology products.
 Vodafone just did a copy-paste.
 They proposed the handsets devices which were successful in other countries.
 These devices did not appear to suit the technology requirements of Japanese customers.
 For Vodafone, the Japanese experience ended up in less than five years.
 The whole business was sold for £8.9 billion to the local Softbank.

 Do your homework!

 More than 50 years ago, Carrefour invented the concept of Hypermarket.
-Despite operating more than 12,300 shops all over the world, Carrefour initial steps in Japan were a failure.
+Despite operating more than 12,300 shops all over the world, Carrefour’s initial steps in Japan were a failure.
 Mostly due to a lack of in-depth analysis of the Japanese market and especially of the willingness of the Japanese customers to change their shopping habits.
 The shops and aisles were too big and intimidating for the Japanese customers.
 The management staff was mainly composed of foreign executives, not speaking Japanese.
-This brought communication problems in a country where only three-five p100 of the population speaks English.
-The products and sections were not customized enough to fit the Japanese tastes.
+It brought communication problems in a country where only three-five p100 of the population speaks English.
+The products and sections were not customized enough to fit Japanese tastes.
 In Japan, buying small quantities of fresh food more often is preferred to the western big-volume weekend shopping.
 Some mislabeling mistakes and difficulties in finding appropriate locations contributed to the rapid failure of Carrefour in Japan.
 Another problem faced by Carrefour might also have been linked to the traditional perception by Japanese of what a French brand is.
 In Japan, French products are mainly associated with high-end goods.
-Carrefour strategy of selling low priced products was counter-intuitive.
+Carrefour’s strategy of selling low priced products was counter-intuitive.
 It did not align with market expectations.

 Changing the consumer’s habits and viewpoints is a long process.
 In Japan, Products and services are very tailored.
-Analyzing the market, consumption habits thoroughly and adapting to the consumers is critical.
+Analyzing the market, consumption habits thoroughly, and adapting to the consumers is critical.